couldbewoese/funannotate_script/README.md

 # funannotate_script
-An end-to-end script utilizing the [Funannotate](https://github.com/nextgenusfs/funannotate) fungal annotation pipeline to functionally annotate a fungal genome
+An end-to-end script utilizing the [Funannotate](https://github.com/nextgenusfs/funannotate) fungal annotation pipeline to functionally annotate a fungal genome.
+Code was optimized to run on the NIH Biowulf cluster to annotate a fungal pathogen's genome as part of my summer work in an NHGRI lab.